RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Kernel_language.rst

 * Warps (rather than blocks): The developer is trying to tell the compiler to control resource utilization to guarantee some amount of active Warps/EU for latency hiding.
 Specifying active warps in terms of blocks appears to hide the micro-architectural details of the warp size, but makes the interface more confusing since the developer ultimately needs to compute the number of warps to obtain the desired level of control.
 * Execution Units (rather than multiProcessor): The use of execution units rather than multiprocessors provides support for architectures with multiple execution units/multi-processor.
 For example, the AMD GCN architecture has 4 execution units per multiProcessor.
 The hipDeviceProps has a field executionUnitsPerMultiprocessor.
 Platform-specific coding techniques such as #ifdef can be used to specify different launch_bounds for NVCC and HCC platforms, if desired.

-.. _maxregcount:
+.. _maxrregcount:

-maxregcount
+maxrregcount
 +++++++++++++

-Unlike nvcc, hcc does not support the "--maxregcount" option.
+Unlike nvcc, hcc does not support the "--maxrregcount" option.
 Instead, users are encouraged to use the hip_launch_bounds directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file. hip_launch_bounds works on both hcc and nvcc targets.

 .. _Register-Keyword: